Koss86/tokyobash/README.md

 SECONDS=0
 export PROMPT_COMMAND='PS1="$(path/to/tokyobash/binary $SECONDS)"'
 ```
-Add this to fix having a blank line above your prompt after 'clear'.
+Add this to fix the issue of having a blank line above your prompt after using 'clear'.
 ```bash
 alias clear='reset_and_clear'
 reset_and_clear() {